Find Grad Schools

 Is There Going to be Demand for Database Architects?

-In 2016, there was an estimated number of 287,200 jobs in the United States for Database Architect.
+There were about 287,200 jobs for Database Architect in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Database Architect by 2026.
-There will be an estimated 22,400 positions for Database Architect per year.
+The BLS estimates 22,400 yearly job openings in this field.

 undefined